 How often you water could be as seldom as 2 times a week or as often as 2 times a day.
 Typically I water once a day here in Florida.
 During cooler weather, I’ll water every other day (unless I have new seedlings or transplants).
 And during the warmest months, it sometimes ends up being twice a day.

 During the summer when temperatures are warmer you may need to water more frequently.
-During summer months in Florida, if you’re still growing during this season, may require watering 2 times a day – morning and late afternoon.
+During the summer months in Florida, if you’re still growing during this season, may require watering 2 times a day – morning and late afternoon.
 If you water in the morning and by noon your plants are starting to wilt again you may want to water a second time.
 Using a shade cloth can also help protect your plants from wilting as much.

 Consider Your Garden Method